jtrw/go-rest/README.md

 BasicAuth middleware checks for a username and password in the request's Authorization header.

+For form use BasicAuthWithPrompt middleware, which prompts for username and password if they are not provided.

 ### SizeLimit middleware

 SizeLimit middleware checks if body size is above the limit and returns StatusRequestEntityTooLarge (413)